OwenFeik/realmview/README.md

 * Sprites
     * Use sprite menu to change texture.
     * Change cursor when hovering a sprite or anchor.
+    * When dragging, snap x and y but not w and h.
+    * When cloning, move clone slightly so it's existence is clear.
+    * Deleting a sprite doesn't cause the scene to redraw.
 * Media
     * Delete media items
     * Media library
         * Place media in directories
         * Multiselect media, apply action to all items
+    * Pressing enter in modal breaks things
+    * When duplicate media is rejected, database error is the response
 * Projects
     * /project/PROJECT_KEY should show a page with the scenes in that project and project metadata